LTUC/amman-dotnet-401d2/curriculum/class-28/facilitator/DEMO.md

 Create 2 routes in the Home Controller -- one to set a cookie, one to read it, along with 2 views that will show the cookie value

-1. `Index` will look for a `name` query string and store it as a cookie
+1. `Remember` will look for a `name` query string and store it as a cookie
    - Create this route and view first.
 Load it up, and add `?name=Your+Name` to the url
    - Once you do this, open the Browser Inspector and then the "Application" tab and see that the cookie called `name` is present
    - Repeat the process, proving that you can change the cookie value
    - Note that you can also change the key as well, by altering the Controller
-1. `Me` will read that cookie, add it to `ViewData` and render it out.
+1. `Iam` will read that cookie, add it to `ViewData` and render it out.
    - Build this route and the associated view
    - When you visit `/home/me` in the browser, it'll show the users name
    - NOTE: ViewData is a "global" and default dictionary that you can use to feed unstructured data to the view.